Brad Pitt Finds Supervised Visits ‘Sheer Hell’ And Can’t Understand How Angelina Jolie Can Be So ‘Vindictive’

 The insider went on to say that despite everything that happened, he still misses Angelina.
 He was allegedly “blindsided by their divorce” and believes that the Maleficent actress “made an impulsive decision” when she filed for divorce.

-Another insider told the Hollywood Life that Brad is worried that Angelina is keeping their kids away from him and that they are becoming more distant.
+Another insider told Hollywood Life that Brad is worried that Angelina is keeping their kids away from him and that they are becoming more distant.
 It is reportedly painful for him that the kids’ mother appears to be “poisoning” them against him.

 “It’s clearly over between Brad and Angelina, there’s no going back from here, but obviously loves his kids and wants to remain a constant and active figure in their lives.
 He can’t understand how she could be so vindictive and why she would want to cut him out completely from their lives.”